March 30 – June 12, 2015

 How and why animals behave, and how animal behavior is studied.
 Mechanisms of behavior, behavioral ecology, and sociobiology.
-Meets Monday 8-5.
-Alan Shanks
+Meets Monday 8:30-5:00.
+Instructor: TBA

 BI 451/551 Invertebrate Zoology (8 quarter hour credits)

 Introduction to the diversity of marine invertebrates.
 What they look like, how they work, where they live, and their natural history and behavior.
-Meets Tuesday and Thursday 8-5.
-Instructors: Cynthia Trowbridge and Maya Watts
+Meets Tuesday and Thursday 8:30-5:00.
+Instructors: Richard Emlet and TBA

 BI 457/557 Marine Biology: Comparative Embryology and Larval Biology (5 quarter hour credits)

 A comparative survey of embryonic development and larval forms across marine invertebrate phyla, including but not limited to: Cnidaria, Ctenophora, Platyhelminthes, Annelida, Mollusca, Nemertea, Phoronida, Echinodermata, Bryozoa and Chordata (Tunicates).
 Students explore the rich and colorful diversity of marine embryos and larvae by culturing dozens of representative species in the laboratory.
 Field trips will be dedicated to collecting live material for use in class.
 This course is a great opportunity to improve microscopy, observation and scientific illustration skills.
-Meets Wednesday 8-5.
-Svetlana Maslakova
+Meets Wednesday 8:30-5:00.
+Instructor: George von Dassow

 Check out the Embryology Class Blog